mcollina/autocannon/README.md

         The max number of requests to make per second from an all connections. connection rate will take precedence if both are set.
         NOTE: if using rate limiting and a very large rate is entered which cannot be met, Autocannon will do as many requests as possible per second.
+Also latency data will be corrected in order to compensate the effects of coordinated omission issue.
+If you are not familiar with the coordinated omission issue, you should probably read [this article](http://highscalability.com/blog/2015/10/5/your-load-generator-is-probably-lying-to-you-take-the-red-pi.html) or watch this [Gil Tene's talk](https://www.youtube.com/watch?v=lJ8ydIuPFeU) on the topic.
+  -C/--ignoreCoordinatedOmission
+        Ignore coordinated omission issue when requests should be sent at a fixed rate using 'connectionRate' or 'overallRate'.
+        NOTE: it is not recommanded to enable this option.
+              When the request rate cannot be met because the server is too slow, many request latencies might be missing and Autocannon might report a misleading latency distribution.
   -D/--reconnectRate NUM
         Some number of requests to make before resetting a connections connection to the server.